CSUEB-CS401-02-SP25-Group-Project-1/parking-garage-system/design/Design_Document.md

 ### Garage Class
 - Represents a physical parking garage in the system
 - Aggregates all tickets associated with the garage (vehicles currently parked)
+	- Each `Garage` maintains two `Ticket` lists: one for all tickets ever created, and one for tickets not yet paid off (customers still in garage)
+	- Separate list are useful for `Report` and for paying off tickets
-- Aggregates all security cameras associated with the garage
+- Aggregates all `SecurityCameras` associated with the garage
-- Maintains a list of active tickets, which allows the system to:
-    - Track current occupancy
-    - Look up tickets by their string ID (e.g., for returning customers or employees)
 - Owns only one parking garage gate (`Gate`)
 - A new ticket cannot be created if the garage is full (e.g., the number of active tickets equals the garage's capacity)
 - The garage can report its number of available spaces using the formula: `capacity - ticketList.size()`
 - Provides a method to check if the garage is currently full, returning a boolean value of the condition `capacity == ticketList.size()`
 - Each garage has a unique string ID (e.g., "GA0", "GA1") generated at creation
-- Garage instances are initialized with a fixed capacity, hourly rate, and garage name (separate from their ID)
+- Garage instances are initialized with a capacity, hourly rate, and garage name (separate from their ID)
 - Has a method to add a new security camera to the garage (through aggregation)
 - Security cameras can also be removed from the garage based on their string ID
 - A garage's name can be renamed after initialization